Emberdot/Emberdot/README.md

 > * **Period:** February 2022 – Present

 > * [FIEB - (IEL Bahia)](https://ielbahia.com.br/):
+> * **Activities:**
-> * **Activities:** Full-stack web development in six different active projects from the enterprise aimed at recruiting and selecting candidates for job vacancies, internships and apprenticeships, as well as handling contracts and financial processes (ERP) utilizing C# (ASP.NET MVC & Entity Framework), JavaScript (ES6, jQuery & AJAX Requests) & Bootstrap 4; Database administration on Microsoft SQL Server for schema designs, reports, updates, inserts and deletes in T-SQL and elaboration of software requirements specification.
+> * Participated in the development of six distinct full-stack web projects within the enterprise, aimed at recruiting and selecting candidates for job vacancies, internships, apprenticeships, as well as managing contracts and financial processes (CRM/ERP).
+This work involved utilizing C# (ASP.NET MVC, Entity Framework & Blazor), JavaScript (ES6, jQuery & AJAX), and Bootstrap 4;
+> * Managed test and production databases on Microsoft SQL Server, worked on schema designs, reports, triggers and stored routines, as well as performed updates, inserts and deletes when necessary using T-SQL;
+> * Elaborated software requirements and specifications documents written from the users' viewpoints.
 > * **Period:** October 2020 – February 2022